 - Pro Bono Collaborative work is flexible and manageable.
 You can take a full course load, including a clinic or externship, and still participate in a Pro Bono Collaborative Project without feeling totally overwhelmed.

-- Pro Bono Collaborative Projects are a great way to connect and give back to our most impoverished communities.
+- Pro Bono Collaborative Projects are a great way to connect and give back to our most vulnerable communities.

 - Law students and lawyers often provide legal services at community organizations, which are trusted and familiar to the clients.